Garrett Cooper Player Props: Marlins vs. Blue Jays

 Garrett Cooper At The Plate

-- He has hit a home run in eight games this year (15.7%), leaving the park in 4% of his plate appearances.

-- Cooper has an RBI in 17 of 51 games this year, with multiple RBI in eight of them.
-He has also driven in three or more of his team's runs in two contests.
+- Cooper has had an RBI in 18 games this season (34.6%), including eight multi-RBI outings (15.4%).
+He has also driven home three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.